An entire day at sea today, so I thought I’d write about how I came to be such a champion adventurer.

 Thanks to Damon, Jarvis, Liam and Noel, Thom and Brett; a world of no alarms and no surprises was not a world was not one I intended in partaking in.
 I guess that’s the power of music, good music – it can change your life.
 It changed mine.

-That’s all well and good and it explains how I got here, a rebellious filmmaker, 122 countries into a world challenge encompassing every single godforsaken corner of the globe.
+That’s all well and good and it explains how I got here, a rebellious filmmaker, 122 countries into a world challenge encompassing every country on Earth.
 But what it doesn’t explain is how I’ve got this far without cracking up or giving up.
 That stamina, the fortitude, that damn-it-all Shackleton-like endurance… well I guess it’s in the genes, but then again, my training in such matters all stem from music.
 More specifically, it stems from Music Festivals.